AdaCore/learn/labs/intro-to-ada/chapters/more_about_types.rst

     - Hint: you can take the same approach as for the previous lab on *Price list* for the :ada:`Inventory` type.

 #.
-Declare a decimal fixed-point data type :ada:`Amount` with a delta
+Declare a decimal fixed-point data type :ada:`Currency` with a delta
    of two digits (e.g. ``0.01``) and twelve digits in total.

     - Hint: you can reuse the type declaration of the :ada:`Price_Type`